Tofu Curry Recipe (Indian Restaurant Style)

 About Tofu Curry

 Like most other Indian curry recipes, this Tofu Curry too uses pantry ingredients like onions, tomatoes, ginger garlic, whole and ground spices & herbs.
 To make the dish creamy ingredients like cashews, almonds or coconut can be used according to your preference.
+I do the same in my Palak Tofu as well.

 Apart from tofu, veggies like peas, cauliflower, potatoes, sweet potatoes or bell peppers can be used to perk up the nutrition & make it a complete meal.

 To begin with, first you will get rid of the excess moisture from the tofu and marinate it with spices and herbs for a short time until the curry is ready.
 It is then pan-fried and then added to the delicious curry sauce.
+So the Tofu in the Curry is full-flavored with a excellent texture!

 I use fresh tomatoes & homemade cashew cream (shared below) for this recipe.
 To save time you may use store bought canned tomato puree and coconut milk.
 I share more details in the recipe card notes.